 We may earn money or products from the companies mentioned in this post, and as an Amazon Associate I earn from qualifying purchases.
 Please see my full disclosure for more information.

-Of course, moving your body is completely free – you can do it anywhere, and travelling or trying to be more frugal with your income doesn’t need to be a reason for letting your health slide.
-As a budget blog, that’s pretty convenient for me!
-Here’s a few ways we’ve been staying fit on the road for free, and a few other sports you could try out, too…
+Of course, moving your body is completely free – you can do it anywhere, and traveling or trying to be more frugal with your income doesn’t need to be a reason for letting your health slide.

 Running